 Route: Machu Picchu, Cusco to Lake Titicaca

 The Peruvian cities of Puno and Cusco are ancient lands, connected by their Incan roots.
-For travelers seeking to combine Machu Picchu and Lake Titicaca, the Andean Explorer train ride is the perfect option.
+For travelers seeking to combine Machu Picchu and Lake Titicaca, on a Peru and Bolivia tour, the Andean Explorer train ride is the perfect option.
 At one end of the train route, you have Cusco, this is the entrance to Machu Picchu and the Sacred Valley.
 On the other end, you have Puno, the city sitting on the edge of Lake Titicaca.
 Puno to Cusco is about 390 kilometers (240 miles).
-The Andean Explorer train takes you through the Peruvian countryside, exposing passengers to a side of Peru they many travelers do not see.
+The Andean Explorer train takes you through the Peruvian countryside, exposing passengers to a side of Peru they many do not see.
 The train route passes through small villages along its path and provides rare glimpses into Peruvian life and the local culture.

 Route: Quito, Ecuador to Guayaquil, Ecuador

 Though the Tren Crucero is not the typical method of transportation for local Ecuadorians, the coaches are all designed to celebrate the national culture and history.
-Incredible scenery, delicious food, highly rated boutique hotels, and distinct cultural heritage sites are all included in the price of the ticket.
+Incredible scenery, delicious Ecuadorian food, highly rated boutique hotels, and distinct cultural heritage sites are all included in the price of the ticket.
 The train is an intimate experience.
 During the holidays, tickets sell out quickly, so make sure to purchase in advance.
 The Tren Crucero is a convenient addition to a Galapagos Islands tour, with starting points in both Quito and Guayaquil.
 The best way to explore this rich diversity is on land, and the Tren Crucero is a fun and exclusive way to experience it.

-Route: Atlantic Rainforest 3 Hour Day Train Ride
+Duration: 3 Hour Day Train Ride